How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Step 6: Export for Your Workflow

 Export the transcript and analysis as PDF, TXT, or Markdown.
-Researchers can incorporate transcript excerpts into their papers.
+Researchers can drop transcript excerpts into their papers.
 Filmmakers can use the Markdown export as a working document for subtitle creation.
 Students can export study notes with specific quotes and timestamps for their essays.

 Use Cases by Documentary Type